mjsobrep/mar-designs/_posts/2021-03-16-Final-chapter.md

 We also think the use of stress and strain sensors within orthoses would be interesting.
 These could help deepen our understanding of how the body is resisting the stretch in an orthotic over time.
 Finding the right sensors for this task and placing them properly is an open question.

 In general, the orthotics space and more broadly the rehab technology space has so much opportunity for innovation.
 We hope that more people will put their brains into improving these devices and tools.
 Fundamental questions need to be answered about the usage of orthoses, that isn't feasible for a small startup.
 But we believe that an academic lab working in this space would find rich questions to answer and exciting challenges to tackle.
-And then with new discoveries, it would be the right timetime to translate to the market.
+And then with new discoveries, it would be the right time to introduce a new orthosis to the market.

 ## Thanks
 A huge thanks for all of the people that helped us on our journey.
 The communities at Penn, the patients, parents, providers, judges, and others.
 We have learned a ton and had a great time.
 We hope that someone has seen our work and been moved to carry it forward.

 Best,

 Michael, Ariella, Rebecca

 [mjsobrep@live.com](mailto:mjsobrep@live.com), [ariellamansfield@gmail.com](mailto:ariellamansfield@gmail.com), [rebecca.li@alum.mit.edu](mailto:rebecca.li@alum.mit.edu)